JetBrains/requirements/README.md

 PyCharm, and other products if the Python plugin is installed:

 * Check if packages are installed
+* Check if package exists
+* Check if package version exists
 * Checking package versions
 * Check for duplicate definitions
 * Checking environment markers